 Alternative Planning Options

-With some grit and hard work by both the student and parents, the following alternative college planning options can help lower the actual costs of college without having to save more or reduce the potential use loans.
+With some grit and hard work by both the student and parents, the following alternative college planning options can help lower the actual costs of college without having to save more or reduce the potential use of loans.

 - Investigate what Advanced Placement (AP) options are available during high school years

-- Advanced Placement (AP) is a program in the United States and Canada created by the College Board which offers college-level curricula and examinations to high school students.
+- Advanced Placement (AP) is a program in the United States and Canada created by the College Board, which offers college-level curricula and examinations to high school students.
 American colleges and universities may grant placement and course credit to students who obtain high scores on the examinations.